-Parents of newborns have a lot of questions, and many of those questions revolve around sleep.
-For good reason: newborns sleep most of the day and night.
-That’s because newborns’ bodies and brains are developing rapidly, which requires a lot of rest.
-Embrace this new experience – it’s the start of a new journey for you, one that can help you grow as a parent and a person.
+Parents of newborns have a lot of questions about their babies’ sleep.
+And for good reason: newborns sleep most of the day and night.
+That’s because newborns’ bodies and brains are developing rapidly, which requires a lot of rest for them – and not a lot of rest for you.

 How Much Sleep Does My Newborn Need?

 A lot.
 A typical newborn sleeps about 2-4 hours before waking up to eat, snuggle, or get a new diaper; they’re then awake for 45 minutes to 2 hours before going back to sleep again.
 In total, most newborns typically sleep 14-17 hours a day.